jebikoh/JTX-PathTracer/README.md

 # JTX Path Tracer

+Taking a break from this project to work on other rendering stuff :)

 (The previous version of the project can be found in the `main` branch under the `src/` directory)